 Natural eye supplements have become a hot product to help promote vision wellness.
 But are they really all they promise to be, or is this just the latest fad that will come and go as quickly as all the others?

 The truth is that there is substantial evidence to support the use of natural eye supplements to support and protect vision health.
 When you were encouraged to eat your carrots because they’re good for your eyes, they were on to something.
-Nutrition and nutrition from certain vitamins and minerals can benefit your vision and overall eye health.
+Nutrients from certain vitamins and minerals can benefit your vision and overall eye health.

 The Science Behind Natural Eye Supplements and Vision Health

 There have been many claims made about what natural eye supplements can do for vision.
 That said, it’s important to note that the research conducted in this area has primarily been focused on the prevention of age-related eye diseases as well as slowing their progression.

 Of this research, the Age-Related Eye Diseases Studies (AREDS and AREDS2) are typically considered to be the gold standard in results so far.
 They were both very large studies conducted by the National Eye Institute.
 They were primarily focused on two conditions that impact millions of people across the country, cataracts and age-related macular degeneration (AMD).
 The AREDS2 study began with the findings from AREDS, then fine tuned the recommendations for eye health supplements.